OneCDOnly/sherpa/README.md

 ---
 ## Before you begin

 This is a **command-line** package manager.
-If you're not comfortable using the BASH command shell, then please look at some of the fine GUI-only packaged alternatives available from the [Qnapclub Store](https://qnapclub.eu/en).
+If you're unfamiliar with SSH, then please look at some of the fine GUI-only packaged alternatives available from the [Qnapclub Store](https://qnapclub.eu/en) instead.
 You'll have a much better user-experience.

+Package management via **sherpa** provides extra features like easy application backup and upgrading, and can be automated via cron.

 ---
 ## Applications available